schnow265/dotfiles/KDE.md

 # KDE configuration

-> if you know how I can shatr my kde config here, but still be able to modify it - please tell me.
+> if you know how I can share my kde config here, but still be able to modify it - please tell me.

 ## Theme